c-yn/ConvIR/README.md

 #### Yuning Cui, Wenqi Ren, Xiaochun Cao, Alois Knoll

 ## News
-All resulting images are available in the provided link.
+All resulting images and pre-trained models are available in the provided links.

 **07/22/2024** We release the code for dehazing (ITS/OTS), desnowing, deraining, and motion deblurring.